ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 All these functions from `utils` will return a [data.frame](r06_df_matrices.md).

-Apart from the `utils` packages, we can use other package for instance
+Apart from the `utils` package, we can use other packages for instance
 <code>[readr](https://cran.r-project.org/web/packages/readr/index.html)</code> and
 <code>[vroom](https://cran.r-project.org/web/packages/vroom/index.html)</code> to achieve the same goal.